 I am a psychologist, who has been licensed to practice psychology in Colorado since 1994.
 Before moving to Colorado in 1995, I attended graduate school and worked in California.
 I also earned a law degree in 1983 from Tulane Law School and practiced law for three years (in Louisiana and New Mexico) before going back to school to earn a Master’s and Ph.D. in Clinical Psychology.

 Although I no longer practice law, I still use my legal education in my work today.
-My psychology practice is divided into three main areas: psychotherapy, psychological evaluations and alternative dispute resolution work.
+My psychology practice is divided into two main areas: psychotherapy and psychological evaluations.
 I work in both domestic relations and criminal law.

 In criminal law, I conduct psychological evaluations for competency, insanity and mitigation at sentencing.
 While the bulk of my work in this area is defense-oriented, I have been appointed by both Federal and State Courts and have worked for various probation offices (both federal and state).